 The division of matrimonial property is rarely a straightforward process and will not be legally enforceable until a consent judgment has been made or there is a court trial.

-Speak to the divorce lawyer at Jennings Family Law in Calgary for a free case evaluation so that you understand your rights regarding matrimonial assets.
+Speak to the divorce lawyer at Jennings Family Law in Calgary for a case evaluation so that you understand your rights regarding matrimonial assets.